Click on a heading to open the answer.

 - Insulating – warm in winter; cool in summer.

-- ‘Breathing’ – allowing air to flow through the fibres.
+- Breathes well – allowing air to flow through the fibres.

 - No metal – free of electro-magnetic stress – wooden slat bases, futons and natural mattresses create a sleeping environment free from electro-magnetic conductivity.

-- Good postural support – the combination of solid slats and layers of natural fibres provides a very stable bed substance.
-This provides secure support for a healthy spine while you are sleeping, and is the best bed for back pain in some conditions.
+- Good postural support – the combination of solid slats and layers of natural fibres provides a very stable bed.
+This provides comfortable support for healthy spine alignment.

 - Easy to transport and store.